We all know post-processing because it is part of CAE.

 For simulation data management (SDM), or simulation lifecycle management (SLM), most CAE or PLM vendors have some sorts of such tools.
 For example.
 MSC has SimManager; Dassault has SIMULIA SLM; ANSYS has EKM; Siemens has Teamcenter for Simulation.
 Chad Jackson wrote several posts with detailed analysis on some of these tools on Engineering-matters.com (now moved to Engineering.com).

 Last year, Tecplot launched the Tecplot Chorus, which is a quite impressive and interesting product for CFD.
-But as an independent (from solver vendors) tool, it is impossible to directly compose a test case for immediately verification of the explored results.
-I haven’t seen any other similar products in the market.
+But as an independent (from solver vendors) tool, it is impossible to directly compose a test case for immediate verification of the explored results.
+I haven’t seen any other similar products on the market.

 Simulation data exploration is an extension of post-processing: deriving valuable correlations among independent variables or designs from results of multiple (often independent) simulations.
 This is the real value of having piles of simulation data.
 Without simulation data exploration, SLM is merely a simple file repository for bunches of unrelated simulation files on the storage server.